bryan-lee-git/bamazon/README.md

 # bamazon
+An Amazon-ish CLI Storefront App - MySQL/Node.js Practice/Bootcamp Homework Project

+    1. Customer CLI: Takes in orders from users and depletes stock from the store's inventory as items are added to user's cart.

+    2. Manager admin CLI: For easily checking for low inventory, adding new items, and updating inventory as needed.

-An Amazon-ish CLI storefront app (MySQL Practice/Bootcamp Homework Project).
-Takes in orders from customers and depletes stock from the store's inventory.
-Also tracks product sales across departments and provides a summary report of the highest-grossing departments.
+    3. Supervisor CLI: Tracks product sales across departments and provides a summary report of the highest-grossing departments.

+Developed on October 13th, 2018 by Bryan Lee.

 Boo-yahmazon.